Ida-Yu/CSC2541-Project/README.md

 # CSC2541-Project
-UofT CSC 2541 Research: Time Series Analysis of Biomarkers For Multiple Myeloma
+UofT CSC 2541 Research Project: Time Series Analysis of Biomarkers For Multiple Myeloma

 - Proposed a new model BARMAX based on ARMA, which take external variables (patients’ baseline variables, treatments) into consideration while predicting biomarkers for multiple myeloma patients